Abdi0947/A2SV-Web-Project/Contact-Form/README.md

 📘 Project Description

-This project is a simple and responsive Contact Form built using React and a custom useForm hook.
+TThis project is a simple and responsive Contact Form built with React and a custom useForm hook.

 The form includes:

-Name (required)
+🧑 Name (required)

-Email (required + email format validation)
+📧 Email (required + email format validation)

-Message (required)
+✍️ Message (required)

-The goal of this task is to demonstrate:

-Understanding of React hooks

-Managing form state

-Creating reusable validation logic

-Basic frontend validation

-Displaying validation errors

-Handling form submission

-Creating a clean UI
+Purpose:
+Demonstrate understanding of React hooks, form state management, validation, and basic UI styling.

 🧩 Features

-✔ Custom useForm hook
+✅ Custom useForm hook

-✔ Live error validation
+⚠️ Live validation errors

-✔ Required field checks
+📨 Required fields check

-✔ Email format validation
+📬 Email format validation

-✔ Responsive UI
+💻 Responsive and clean UI

-✔ Easy to extend

-✔ Clean and reusable structure

 ### 🏠 Home (Initial View)

 When the user first opens the Contact Form, the page looks like this: